classy-org/classy-node/README.md

 ## Using errorLogger (w/bugsnag)

-We've added the ability to pass an instantiated bugsnag instance in when instantiating Classy Node so that more specific information surrounding errors can be populated into the passed in bugsnag's dashboard.
+We've added the ability to specify an errorLogger when instantiating Classy Node so that more specific information surrounding errors can be passed back to the clients and used.

 ```
 let bugsnag = null;